easystats/performance/tests/testthat/_snaps/check_dag.md

       - Exposure: x
       - Adjustment: c

-      Identification of direct effects
+      Identification of {.i direct and total} effects

       Incorrectly adjusted!
-      To estimate the direct effect, also adjust for `b` and `c`.
-      Currently, the model only adjusts for `c`.

-      Identification of total effects

-      Incorrectly adjusted!
-      To estimate the total effect, also adjust for `b` and `c`.
+      To estimate the direct and total effect, at least adjust for `b` and `c`.
       Currently, the model only adjusts for `c`.